ps-mr/LinqOnSteroids/README.markdown

 1) To install SBT, follow instructions on this page:
   <https://github.com/harrah/xsbt/wiki/Getting-Started-Setup>
 2) After installing SBT, cd into this folder and launch `sbt`.
 It will find the build instructions in `build.sbt`.
 During the first execution it will auto-download various dependencies needed for itself (including the Scala compiler).
 3) Then, at the SBT prompt, give the `update` command (simply `update` followed by newline).
-This step downloads external libraries and needs not be repeated afterwards, unless new external libraries are added.
+This step downloads external libraries and must only be repeated, when new external libraries are added.
 4) Finally, you can similarly run any command between `compile`, `test:compile` (which also compiles tests) and `test` (which additionally _runs_ the tests - they include performance tests and take some time).
 I usually run tests using IntelliJ IDEA to specify which one I am interested in, even if I do not use it for compilation.
-In particular, tests in the ivm.performancetests package take considerable time.
+In particular, tests in the `ivm.performancetests` package take considerable time.

 Note: this project incorporates `lib/bat-1.6.ALPHA.jar`, a compiled snapshot of BAT from <https://github.com/Delors/BAT>, commit